Site icon Circuit Ideas for You

 Conclusion:

-We can make this Simple Automatic Bedroom Lamp Timer Circuit on PCB by doing steps above.
+Overall, we can make this Automatic Bedroom Lamp Timer Circuit on PCB by doing steps above.

-To be sure it is safe and works good but always be careful and check all connections two times.
+Also, be sure it is safe and works good, moreover, always be careful and check all connections two times.

 References: